Skip to Content

 waf-responsible-ai.instructions.mdResponsible AI**/*.{ts,js,py,bicep,json,yaml,yml}

-:::info WAF Security Example The waf-security instruction enforces: never hardcode secrets, use Managed Identity, implement RBAC, enable private endpoints, rate-limit AI API calls, and pin dependency versions.
-These rules auto-apply to every code file. :::
+The waf-security instruction enforces: never hardcode secrets, use Managed Identity, implement RBAC, enable private endpoints, rate-limit AI API calls, and pin dependency versions.
+These rules auto-apply to every code file.

 Copilot follows examples better than prose.
 Include concrete code patterns: